 I’m looking for both direct sponsorship and consulting/contracting opportunities for these projects.
 Please contact me if you’re thinking about using Gatsby/Typography.js in a major way or have interesting and/or high-value projects you’d like help on.
 Web agencies and larger companies looking for new web toolchains would be great fits.

 Both these projects are very exciting and meaningful to me.
 I’ve been building websites and web apps for a long time now and they both are a compilation of a decade+ of thought about and experimentation into what is the perfect toolset for building for the web.

-They were also both, interestingly, by-products of working on my startup RelateRocket.
+Both projects were also, interestingly, by-products of working on my startup RelateRocket.
 Gatsby started when I needed to create a website for RelateRocket and wanted to avoid using anything other than React.js.
 Typography.js started when we were thinking about building a product that’d automatically create personalized landing pages for sales reps to send and I started thinking about how to easily/quickly emulate the typography and other design choices from our customers’ websites.
-It is satisfying that although the startup didn’t succeed that phoenix-like, something of value has risen from the ashes.
+It is satisfying that although the startup didn’t succeed, something of value has risen, phoenix-like, from the ashes.

 Now that my full attention is on Gatsby, I have a number of ideas I’m working on that I’m really excited about.